uphold/fastify-openapi-router-plugin/README.md

 #### `securityErrorMapper`

 The plugin will throw an `UnauthorizedError` when none of the `security` blocks succeed.
-By default, this error originates a `401` reply with `{ code: 'FST_OAS_UNAUTHORIZED', 'message': 'Unauthorized' }` as the payload.
+By default, this error originates a `401` reply with `{ code: 'FST_OAS_UNAUTHORIZED', message: 'Unauthorized' }` as the payload.
 You can override this behavior by leveraging the `securityErrorMapper` option:

 ```js
 await fastify.register(import('@fastify/fastify-openapi-router-plugin'), {